chilammps/Ovito/README.txt

    modifier to set this property for certain particles.
 The transparency values can range from 0 (=fully opaque) to 1 (=not visible).
  - Fixed saving/loading of the selected gradient type in the Color Coding modifier.
- - Fixed program deadlock when when dragging the time slider after loading a file sequence. from a remote location.
+ - Fixed a program deadlock when when dragging the time slider after loading a file sequence. from a remote location.

 Release 2.0.3 (22-Oct-13):